Lessons from a Whistleblower

 The Ellsberg Papers are a diverse set of materials—government memoranda, handwritten notes, correspondence, speeches and interviews, photographs, 8 mm film, reel-to-reel tapes dictated from Vietnam, and articles, magazines, and books that caught Ellsberg’s interest.
 They provide a unique firsthand account of some of the most critical episodes and issues facing American society throughout the 20th and 21st centuries, from the Vietnam War and Watergate to state secrecy and First Amendment rights, to the threats of nuclear war and environmental catastrophe.

-Today in his 90s, Ellsberg has been an active force in promoting social and political change for decades.
+Ellsberg, who passed away in June 2023, was an active force in promoting social and political change for decades.
 From his early years in government service contributing to war planning, he made a dramatic transformation from “hawk to dove” and became a leading anti-war activist.
 He is best known for leaking the top-secret Pentagon Papers to the press in 1971, for which he was indicted on a dozen felony charges and faced a possible prison sentence of 115 years.
 He was the first American charged under the Espionage Act of 1917 for leaking government documents not to a foreign agent, but to the American public.
 The Pentagon Papers exposed decades of deceit by the American government during the Vietnam War.
 President Richard Nixon’s illegal efforts to silence Ellsberg led directly to the Watergate scandal and Nixon’s resignation.

 There are collections of activists and collections of people in government, but there are few, if any, that explore this Cold War time period from someone who held both roles.
 It’s a really unique insider-outsider perspective.